-Lightweight nylon bags with draw cords to store spare clothes and so on are very useful for organising gear in your pack or when you're in a hut.
+Lightweight nylon bags with draw cords to store spare clothes, etc are very useful for organising gear in your pack or when you're in a hut.
 We suggest bringing 2-3 small or medium sized sacks.

 We recommend the Sea to Summit Stuff Sacks and Dry Bags.